 This analysis is for one-year’s worth of storage only.
 It ignores transport logistics and taxes.
-Both of which are less onerous with bailment.
+Both of which tend to be cheaper with bailment.
 As well buy/sell premiums with online bailment services tend to be significantly lower than buying physical items from traditional dealers (see our section on Bailment premiums).

 On the other hand, if you already own coins or bars then, apart from transportation issues, there is no additional cost to putting them into a safe deposit box.
-To put the equivalent into the online bailment services discussed here you would have to sell the items, put the cash into your bank account, transfer to your online bailment account and proceed to buy metals again incurring the fees mentioned above.
+To put the equivalent into the online bailment services discussed here you would have to sell the items, put the cash into your bank account, transfer to your online bailment account and proceed to buy metals again; clearly an expensive route, not to mention the hassle.

-Of course, cost is not everything as we discuss in our introductory section on Storage.
+Of course, cost is not everything as discussed in our section on Storage.
 In our section on Bailment we point out the importance of “allocated” versus “unallocated” bailment and how online bailment services occupy a grey area between these two concepts.
 It’s worth noting too that as prices of precious metals rise so do the costs of online bailment storage.

 Traditional full-service bailment

 The table below highlights five popular full-service bailment companies.
 This is by no means an exhaustive list nor is it a list of recommendations.
 What this sample shows is the variety of additional fees and overall higher costs compared to either safe deposit box or the three online bailment services highlighted above.